sbogucki12/SpaASMR2018/README.md

 **Day Six (March 13, 2018)**
 + Using probably more effort than necessary, created a web API for added videos to a User's List of Favorites.

+**Day Seven (March 14, 2018)**
++ Added properties to the ApplicationUser class.
++ Updated AspNetUsers table using Alter Table command in SQL Server Management Studio.
++ Added an action method in favorites controllert to add videos to user's profile.

 ## Credit

 I for real need a job :)